seonukkim/seonukkim/README.md

 ### Seonuk Kim

 👋 Hello, I'm Seonuk Kim.
 I'm currently a machine learning scientist at Thingsflow, and also an undergraduate student at Ulsan National Institute of Science and Technology (UNIST), and double majoring in *Industrial Engineering* and *Design*.
-My research interests are generating anime images using AI models and improving interface design with Human-AI interaction (HAI).
+My research interests are generating anime images with Human-Centered AI and improving UX/UI design.

 I have a lot of interest in various fields, but mainly focus on below topics.

 - 🖥️ **STEM:** Generative model, Data Science, Optimization
-- 📐 **Design:** Human-AI Interaction (HAI), Human-Computer Interaction (HCI), User Experience / Interface (UX/UI) Design
+- 📐 **Design:** Human-Centered AI, Human-Computer Interaction (HCI), User Experience / Interface (UX/UI) Design
 - 🎨 **Content:** Manga, Manhwa, Webtoon, Anime, Novel

 #### Contact